jedifunk/coa-gastby/README.md

-# COA Theme Gatsby port
+# COA theme Gatsby port
 WP + WPGraphQL + Gatsby

 This is a personal project.
 I am porting an existing custom Wordpress theme to Gatsby.